weex1997/Roomade/README.md

 - Creating a complete, comprehensive design system for the product. ✅
 - Creating a full-functional app.  ✅
 - Using real data coming from the backend, such as server or open source API.. etc  ✅
-- Publish to App Store and expand audience. ❌

 ## Team
 #### Fourth Dimention